Serving the Nations at Brother Bill’s

 Beach Bash

 Beach Bash is the first week of August.
 It’s the day when the families who’ve been coming all summer show up together.
-Not to receive something: to celebrate.
+Not only to receive school supplies, but also to celebrate.
 To be in the same place at the same time and feel what it means to belong to a community that holds.

 This year, Brother Bill’s has been named a Kershaw’s Challenge beneficiary.
 Beach Bash is covered.